 [END BL]

 Another way of controlling for differences prior to enrollment is to choose controls so that they match cases in outcomes observed in the period prior to enrollment.
-In this fashion, case and controls have the same history.
+In this fashion, cases and controls have the same history.
 The variables typically used in this fashion include history of hospitalization, medical errors, falls, and use of mental health services.
 Matching by history, however, can be difficult when all relevant medical conditions data are not in the EHR and cannot be easily found in other sources.

 For a continuous variable, a control can be said to roughly (coarsely) match the case if controls are within one, or a portion of one, standard deviation.
-For example, if age is considered a continuous variable with standard deviation of 1.2 years, then all controls between 62∓1.2 will match to cases who are 62 years old.
+For example, if age is considered a continuous variable with a standard deviation of 1.2 years, then all controls between 62∓1.2 will match to cases who are 62 years old.
 For discrete variables, the case and control match exactly if they both have the same value.
 A coarse match may expand these definitions to neighboring values.
 A coarse match to age 62 may select controls plus or minus one year, from 61 to 63 years old.
 In matched case control studies, the study is often done first with coarse matches, then the sensitivity of findings are reexamined in tighter and less-coarse matches.

 Prudence dictates that selection of standard deviation values for matches should be done while aware of the anticipated effects of controls on statistical analyses and outcomes.
 On occasion, helpful information can be found in the literature.
 For example, excluding or including potential matches because of unrealistically small or large standard deviation measures of controls is not helpful in the exercise of statistical control—the purpose of matching.
 In addition, standard deviation values of a size that excludes an excessive number of potential matches should not be selected.